OnlyJ22/StudyToWGU/CS 109/Ch4.md

 * Java does **not support dynamic arrays** — consider other data structures (like **ArrayList**) for that purpose.

-Here are your notes on **A Programmer’s Life and Java Arrays**, formatted exactly like your previous sections:

----

 ### Section 6: A Programmer’s Life – Java Arrays

 #### What Is a Java Array?